szstonelee/elephant_eye_c_plusplus/lock_free_vs_thread_lock.md

 7. For mutex, if no race, i.e. we use [futex](https://en.wikipedia.org/wiki/Futex), latency is around 20 nano second.
 You can guess, futex is based on atomic primitive.
 8. For mutex, if race, i.e., [thread context switch](https://en.wikipedia.org/wiki/Context_switch) happens, avarage latency is a couple of micro second.

 So, if we use mutex and have no race, for lock acquiring, it is the same in cost if comparing to one CAS.
 But after that, it is totally differnet.
 Lock-free algorithms keep using CAS for each step.
-But when code enter [critcal section](https://en.wikipedia.org/wiki/Critical_section), it can use L1 cache or even register.
+But when code enter [critcal section](https://en.wikipedia.org/wiki/Critical_section), it can use L1 cache or even CPU register.

 **Critical section is cache-friendly, similiar to single thread performance.**